brianaung/nixos-config/readme.md

 ## About

-This houses the configurations for most of the development tools that I use.
-I use this to quickly setup my environment whenever I need to work on a new device, so I tried to make this as minimal as I can.
-Feel free to copy whatever you'd like, or follow the steps below if you want to replicate my setup.
+My configuration files for easy setup.
+Feel free to copy whatever you'd like, or follow the steps below to replicate my setup.

-My current tools:

-- Neovim
-- Tmux
-- Zsh with Starship

 Always a WIP :)